Historicity (philosophy)

 Historicity in philosophy is the idea or fact that something has a historical origin and developed through history: concepts, practices, values.
 This is opposed to the belief that the same thing, in particular normative institutions or correlated ideologies, is natural or essential and thus exists universally.

 Historicity relates to the underlying concept of history, or the intersection of teleology (the concept and study of progress and purpose), temporality (the concept of time), and historiography (semiotics and history of history).
-Varying conceptualizations of historicity emphasize linear progress or the repetition or modulation of past events.
+Historical "a priori" (historicity of a historical process) is a varying conceptualizations of historicity, emphasizing the linear progress or the repetition or modulation of past events.

 Concepts of historicity

 In phenomenology, historicity is the history of constitution of any intentional object, both in the sense of history as tradition and in the sense where every individual has its own history.
 Of course, these two senses are often very similar: One individual's history is heavily influenced by the tradition the individual is formed in, but personal history can also produce an object that wouldn't be a part of any tradition.
 In addition, personal historicity doesn't develop in the same way as tradition.

+The term Historicity in phenomenology originated in the mature work of Edmund Husserl and developed by continuators of phenomenology such as Alfred Schütz, Martin Heidegger and Maurice Merleau-Ponty.

 Martin Heidegger argued in Being and Time that it is temporality that gives rise to history.
 All things have their place and time, and nothing past is outside of history.
 Ingo Farin argues that Heidegger appropriated the concept from Wilhelm Dilthey and from Paul Yorck von Wartenburg and further clarifies Heidegger's meaning: